Azure/connectthedots/Devices/GatewayConnectedDevices/Arduino/Weather/WeatherShieldJson/Arduino-and-Weather-Shield-setup.md

 * If necessary, install the Windows device drivers for the Arduino on your computer, following the instructions [here](http://arduino.cc/en/Guide/Windows#toc4).
 * Download the Weather Shield libraries from [here](https://dlnmh9ip6v2uc.cloudfront.net/assets/b/5/9/7/f/52cd8187ce395fa7158b456c.zip) (as per the instruction in the [Weather Shield Hookup guide](https://learn.sparkfun.com/tutorials/weather-shield-hookup-guide)).
     * Extract all files from the ZIP file to a temporary location, then import the two folders (HTU21D_Humidity and MPL3115A2_Pressure) in the Arduino IDE by clicking Sketch, Import Library, Add Library and selecting the folder (once for each folder).
 * In the Arduino IDE open Devices\Arduino\WeathershieldJson.ino.
 (It is modified from the original Sparkfun sample to send data in JSON format as well as additional self-describing fields.)
 Edit the code to set your own values for the first four constants (GUID - Location) - for example, DisplayName will contain the label for the sensor on the website.
+(If you send multiple variables (e.g. temp and humidity), you need to reproduce the UnitOfMeasure and the MeasureName fields.
+See the  Serial print statements in WeatherShield INO file for a more detailed implementation example).

 		char GUID[] = "81E79059-A393-4797-8A7E-526C3EF9D64B";
-		char Organization[] = "Contoso";
+		char Organization[] = "Me";
 		char DisplayName[] = "Weather Shield 01";
-		char Location[] = "here";
+		char Location[] = "My office";
 		char MeasureName[] = "temperature";
-		char UnitOfMeasure[] = "deg F";
+		char UnitOfMeasure[] = "F";
 		char MeasureName2[] = "humidity";
-		char UnitOfMeasure2[] = "deg";
+		char UnitOfMeasure2[] = "%";
 		char MeasureName3[] = "light";
 		char UnitOfMeasure3[] = "lumen";